Tanvir-Alam625/stone-ware-house-management/README.md

 This is a Stone House management website.
 At Stone Warehouse, we offer a huge range of gravel, chippings and aggregate suitable for a variety of applications to help put the finishing touches on your outdoor projects.From decorative pea gravel to gravel stones for landscaping,

-## project details in bullet points
+## Project details in bullet points

 - This is a Stone House management website.

 * this project use extension reactjs, expressjs, tailwindcss, firebase auth, mongoDB Atlas DBS etc.

+* The client side of this project is hosted on firebase.

+* And the server site has been deployed in heroku.

+* With this website it is possible to easily manage the collection of many Gula Stones.

 In the project directory, you can run: